 \textbf{Outline.} In Section~\ref{sec:Lbasics} we recall the basic notions of Lorentzian geometry and causality theory including global hyperbolicity, time functions, and the null distance.
 We also derive new results for Lorentzian products needed in subsequent sections.
-In Section~\ref{sec:LRequiv} we show that the Lorentzian Theorem~\ref{BGHthm} implies the metric Hopf--Rinow Theorem~\ref{HRthm} (b)$\Longleftrightarrow$(c) by establishing Theorem~\ref{prop:equivLR}.
+In Section~\ref{sec:LRequiv} we show that the Lorentzian Theorem~\ref{BGHthm} generalizes the metric Hopf--Rinow Theorem~\ref{HRthm} (b)$\Longleftrightarrow$(c) by establishing Theorem~\ref{prop:equivLR} for Lorentzian products.
 In Section~\ref{sec:cone} we recall basic results of the theory of cone structures and show when the null distance is a well-defined concept in this framework.
 We also prove the cone completeness-compactness Theorem~\ref{conethm}.
-In Section~\ref{sec:sR} we introduce the notion of $(n-\nu,\nu)$-spacetime structures for semi-Riemannian manifolds, discuss their existence and the link to differential/algebraic topology.
-We then proceed to show that they are continuous proper cone structures (Theorem~\ref{thm:sRcones}) from which Corollary~\ref{semiRcor} follows.
+In Section~\ref{sec:sR} we introduce the notion of $(n-\nu,\nu)$-spacetime structures for semi-Riemannian manifolds, discuss their existence and links to differential/algebraic topology.
+We then proceed to show that $(n-\nu,\nu)$-spacetimes are continuous proper cone structures (Theorem~\ref{thm:sRcones}) from which Corollary~\ref{semiRcor} follows.
 Finally, we relate the notions of (stable) causality and of global hyperbolicity for different $\nu$ and $n-\nu$ for products appearing in Theorem \ref{thm:equivsR}.

 \textbf{Notation.} Throughout we denote Riemannian manifolds by $(\Sigma,\sigma)$, Lo\-rentzian and semi-Riemannian manifolds by $(M,g)$.
 We denote semi-Rie\-mannian products by $(M',g') = (\RR\times M,-dt^2\oplus g)$ and $(M'',g'') = (\RR\times M,dt^2\oplus g)$.
 If a background Riemannian metric is used it is denoted by $h$.
 We use the signature convention $(+,\ldots,+)$ for Riemannian manifolds and $(+,\ldots,+,-)$ for Lorentzian manifolds etc.